chydarren/ST2411-Txt-Encoder-Decoder/README.md

 ## Usage

-Clone this repository into any directory.
-Next, `gcc myencode.c myencodesrc.c -o myencode -Wall` and type `./myencode` to view usage instructions.
+1. Clone this repository into any directory.

+2. Enter the "txt-encoder-decoder" directory by typing `cd txt-encoder-decoder`.

+3. Compile the program by typing `gcc myencode.c myencodesrc.c -o myencode -Wall`.

+4. Run the program by typing `./myencode`.

 ## Disclaimer